 Why Rolex Doesn’t Need a One-Year Product Cycle

-In consumer electronics, the calendar drives everything.
-A new iPhone arrives every fall, a new Galaxy every spring, and each version stacks small gains so people can justify the upgrade.
-Rolex looks like it plays a similar game each year at Watches & Wonders, because there are always new references to talk about.
+In consumer electronics, the calendar drives innovation.
+A new iPhone arrives every fall, a new Samsung Galaxy every spring, and each version stacks small gains so people can justify the upgrade.
+Rolex looks like it plays a similar game each year at Watches & Wonders, because there are always new watches to talk about.
 The difference is what “new” means.
-Rolex does unveil fresh colors, materials, and configurations on a predictable annual rhythm, but true generational changes—the kind that alter a watch’s silhouette or the organs of a movement—follow a slower clock.
+Rolex unveils fresh colors, materials, and configurations on a predictable annual rhythm, but true generational changes—the kind that alter a watch’s silhouette or the organs of its movement—follow a slower clock.

 Annual Releases Happen, But They’re Not (Always) Generational